 2. Sign Up For YouTube Partner Program: Once you have your YouTube profile, your next step is to apply for the YouTube partner program.
 With the program, your goal is to build an audience and make money.
 Membership to this service is free.

 While there are no guarantees in the movie business, one thing is for sure.
-If your short movies are collecting dust in your closet, they will never make money.
-Upload those suckas to YouTube and then make more and more movies!
+If you create short movies and have a bunch collecting dust in your closet, they will never make money.
+Upload those shorts so you can make money on YouTube.
+After that, make more and more movies!